 11 ‘For your strength does not depend on numbers, nor your might on the powerful.
 But you are the God of the lowly, helper of the oppressed, upholder of the weak, protector of the forsaken, saviour of those without hope.

-who trains my hands for war, and my fingers for battle;
+who trains my hands to fight and my fingers to battle;

 who subdues the peoples under me.